-Myth #1: They’re all tech savvy.
+Myth #1: They’re all tech-savvy.

 Sure.
 Millennials grew up with the technology industry growing at a rapid pace.
 However, I didn’t learn how to correctly type on a keyboard until I was 15 and didn’t send my first text message until a year later.
 Many Millennials are intuitive in terms of basic tech, but the problem with thinking all Millennials immediately understand new systems and programs is that thorough training on new technology often gets overlooked.
-In fact, research shows that it’s the Boomers who are using more tech regularly, using nearly five forms of technology a week compared to Millennials who use an average of 4.67.
+Research shows that it’s the Boomers who are using more tech regularly, using nearly five forms of technology a week compared to Millennials who use an average of 4.67.